quangg89/usedcar/README.md

 **Data Understanding / Preparation**
 There are multitudes of used car data from various sources.
 The Kaggle dataset we have access to included many variables - some numerical, some categorical.
 After looking at the architecture of the dataset, there were multiple data inference steps, and simplification steps to ensure a robust analysis could be conducted.

-Given pricing is our desired outcome output, I visualized the price distribution of the dataset.
-This gave me a sense on potential outliers to account for.
-One may assume that cars of ultra high value (e.g., >250k) would require a more custom approach, and have factors that may not be included in the dataset (prestige, limited edition) - the willingness to pay is more unique to the buyer.
-Similarly, I excluded cars with ultra high odometers and/or cars that are quite old given the type of buyer may be different than the conventional buyer and may see value differently.

-Other logic I applied is that purchases may be relatively location agnostic (to a state level).
-This is because shipping for purchases is relatively affordable, and shipping cars across states is commonplace with online marketplaces.
-Colors of cars may be easy to change, and gasoline types are available at gas stations.
-Additional logic steps can be seen in the notebook.

-Once I made some simplifying assumptions, I conducted multiple steps were involved in preparing the data.
-This involved filling gaps for numerical figures with medians / modes, one-hot encoding certain categorical variables.
+Pricing distribution

 **Modelling**
-From here, I created initial models using various regression techniques -- Lasso, Ridge, and Linear.
-I wanted to assess in a couple ways to ensure that the client receives the best model to inform the ultimate recommendations.
+We employed multiple regression techniques, including Lasso, Ridge, and Linear Regression, to develop our initial models.
+Particular attention was paid to the R² values in linear regression to understand the influence of different factors on pricing.

 **Evaluation**
-I then started evaluating the models to ensure that they were optimized.
-This involved playing with certain parameters to assess if the models could be improved from the initial pass.
+This phase also involved reassessing the initial filtering criteria for selecting cars in our dataset.

+The evaluation stage focused on refining the models for enhanced accuracy.
+We experimented with Ridge regression's alpha parameters and used different k-folds in linear regression.

 **Recommendations**
 Returning back to our central questions -- what are the factors that make a car more or less expensive?
 What do customers value in a car, and are wliling to pay for?
 Our assessment of the dataset provides several insights that can inform our client on their business strategy.
-A couple of themes:

-Durability / Utility Factors:

-Impact of Brand:

-Impact of Geography:

-Other Factors:
+The models offer valuable insights into what attributes make a car more or less expensive.
+The first insight for the client is to decide what will be assessed model-based vs. which may be outliers, such as antique or high-durability cars, which might deviate from standard pricing patterns.
+Models are good only insofar as there is adequate robust data to support the model.
+For more custom purchases, the price may be decided by customer willingness to pay and may require more research.

+For more standard cars, the analysis suggests that age and mileage are significant price determinants, but there are potential value pockets.
+For instance, older cars with low mileage present a unique value proposition that may still have extreme durability.
+Newer cars with lower mileage could mimic the new car market (e.g., post-lease market) which could be impacted by new car sales dynamics.
+Older cars with high mileage may be more dependent on the manufacturer reputation for durable cars (e.g., Toyota) -- the buyer may be considering cost of maintenance, remaining miles on car prior to next purchase.
+Ultimately, the age and mileage are related to the car's ability to get the customer from point A to point B until the car no longer works.

+Customer segmentation data would also be extremely useful for the remaining factors including manufacturer, type, model.
+The type of car may depend on the use case for the purchaser -- going to work, going to soccer practice, carrying work tools, luxury cars.
+The type is related to some of the other factors that impact performance including cylinders,

+The dealership should also consider broader market trends and external factors that may impact ability to predict future car prices based on historical sales.
+Some examples of recent context are the increase in new car pricing due to rising cost of materials,  electric vehicle incentives.
+These could either help or hurt used car pricing -- by the time our client would built an inventory, certain exogenous factors could have changed, impacting their business strategy.

+For future steps, the client should consider expanding datasets to include other sources -- historical, other current reference, and current sale.
+Historical datasets may look similar to the Kaggle dataset that was analyzed.
+Current references could include sources like KBB, where API would allow quick data integrations.
+Current sale could leverage web scrapers to build a database of current pricing -- this would enable accounting for current market trends to complement historical datasets.